wtcoin/docs-1/source/index.md

 BlockCypher's API provides a superset of the endpoints you'd find in reference implementations, in addition to some special features that make BlockCypher uniquely powerful, like dependable WebHook or WebSockets-based [Events](#events,-websockets,-&-webhooks), [On-Chain Microtransactions](#microtransactions), and [Payment Forwarding](#payment-forwarding).

 Consequently, if you're familiar with a blockchain's reference implementation, you'll feel right at home using BlockCypher, but without worrying about scaling or implementation challenges.
 And if you're not familiar---with the reference implementations or blockchains in general---BlockCypher's API is a great way to dip your toes into blockchain development, without a lengthy setup process.
-In either case, BlockCypher has 99.99% up-time, and maintains an expressive, logical API that you'll love using.
+In either case, BlockCypher has 99.99% up-time, and maintains an expressive, logical API that you'll love.

 ## Documentation Structure